 • Improved air quality through plant filtration

-• Reduction in urban heat island effect
+• Reduction of urban heat island effect

-• Noise absorption in high-density areas
+• Noise absorption in dense areas

 • Support for biodiversity